nikoden-io/Kwadra-API/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU Affero General Public License v3.0.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->
 ## Contact